347-987-4347

 Then point to "bee" and say "Is this a word or a letter?"
 Wait for the student to respond.

-g this test you should be able to determine your student's readiness to learn words.
+By administering this test you should be able to determine your student's readiness to learn words.
 If the child gets any incorrect answers that might be a sign of a learning disability.

 Download here